 For these or other reasons, a Fund could seek to suspend redemptions of Creation Units, including in the event that an emergency exists in which it is not reasonably practicable for a Fund to dispose of its securities or to determine its net asset value.
 A Fund could also, among other things, limit or suspend creations of Creation Units.
 During the period that creations or redemptions are affected, a Fund's shares could trade at a significant premium or discount to their net asset value.
 In the case of a period during which creations are suspended, a Fund could experience substantial redemptions, which may cause a Fund to experience increased transaction costs and make greater taxable distributions to shareholders of a Fund.
 A Fund could liquidate all or a portion of its assets, which may be at unfavorable prices.
-A Fund may also change its investment objective by, for example, seeking to track an alternative index.

 Investments in South Africa.
 South Africa's two-tiered economy, with one rivaling developed countries and the other exhibiting many characteristics of developing countries, is characterized by uneven distribution of wealth and income and high rates of unemployment.
 This may cause civil and social unrest, which could adversely impact the South African economy.
 Ethnic and civil conflict could result in the abandonment of many of South Africa's free market reforms.
 In addition, South Africa has experienced high rates of human immunodeficiency virus (HIV) and HIV remains a prominent health concern.
 Although economic reforms have been enacted to promote growth and foreign investments, there can be no assurance that these programs will achieve the desired results.
 South Africa's inadequate currency reserves have left its currency vulnerable, at times, to devaluation.
 South Africa has privatized or has begun the process of privatization of certain entities and industries.
 In some instances, investors in certain newly privatized entities have suffered losses due to the inability of the newly privatized entities to adjust quickly to a competitive environment or to changing regulatory and legal standards.
 There is no assurance that such losses will not recur.
 Despite significant reform and privatization, the South African government continues to control a large share of South African economic activity.
 Heavy regulation of labor and product markets is pervasive and may stifle South African economic growth or cause prolonged periods of recession.
 The agriculture and mining sectors of South Africa's economy account for a large portion of its exports, and thus the South African economy is susceptible to fluctuations in these commodity markets.
 Moreover, the South African economy is heavily dependent upon the economies of Europe, Asia (particularly Japan) and the United States.
-Reduction in spending by these economies on South African products and services or negative changes in any of these economies may cause an adverse impact on the South African economy.
-South Africa has historically experienced acts of terrorism and strained international relations related to border disputes, historical animosities, racial tensions and other defense concerns.
-These situations may cause uncertainty in the South African market and may adversely affect the South African economy.
+Reduction in spending by these economies on South African products and services or negative changes in any of these economies may cause an adverse imp